Best General Liability Insurance Companies for Small Businesses in Georgia

 Best Cheap General Liability Insurance

-Coverage breadth is exceptional, with high limit options up to $10 million aggregate, extensive endorsements including liquor liability and professional liability packages, and customization through local agent consultation.
-Customers rated customer experience sixth due to slower agent-based quoting (one to three business days), though claims handling ranks second for fairness and thorough investigation.
+Coverage options are broad: The Hartford offers limits up to $10 million aggregate, liquor liability, professional liability packages and local agent consultation for customized policies.
+Customer experience ranks sixth, agent-based quoting takes one to three business days, but claims handling ranks second for fairness and investigation quality.

 Where The Hartford performs best: